awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 }
 ```

-This structure shows the name of the Amazon ECS cluster, and the ARN \([Amazon Resource Name](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\) of the cluster instance \(the EC2 instance that you are connected to\)\.
+This structure shows the name of the Amazon ECS cluster, and the ARN \([Amazon Resource Name](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\) of the cluster instance \(the Amazon EC2 instance that you are connected to\)\.

 For more information, make an HTTP get request to information is available at `http://localhost:51678/v1/tasks`: